Dress Shirt Styles & Fit Guide

 Performance Fabric Dress Shirts Guide

 Performance fabric dress shirts seem to be all the rage right now from smaller companies that are releasing dress shirts.
-I’ve been able to test of a few of these (e.g. Mizzen + Main) and find them to be great in the right situations.
+I’ve been able to test of a few of these (e.g. Twillory and Mizzen + Main) and find them to be great in the right situations.

 First off, a performance fabric dress shirt will not (at least for now) replace the classic cotton dress shirt.
 I don’t see this happening in any professional setting any time in the near future.
 Performance fabric dress shirts can look great and appear wrinkleless, but at the end of the day it’s not a ‘crisp, freshly pressed, dress shirt’.